matrix-org/matrix.org/content/blog/2026/06/2026-06-15-governing-board-results.md

 +++
 date = "2026-06-15T16:00:00+00:00"
-title = "Announcing the results of the GB election"
+title = "Announcing the results of the Governing Board election"

 [taxonomies]
 author = ["Amandine"]
-category = ["Governing Board"]
+category = ["Elections", "Foundation", "Governing Board"]
 +++

 And that’s a wrap for this 2026 Governing Board election season! 🏁